ttmgs/Lizzy-g-portfolio/README.md

 ## Description
-HTML & CSS model website i designed for a client
+First website ive made for a client.
+Simple HTML and CSS model website

  ## Screenshot